WTCSC/mac-address-changer-MidnightKaze/README.md

 - __Error Detection.__ Should there be any problems with either the inputs you provide or simply the process of changing the address, the code will give you a message telling you the error and or how to fix it.

-- __MAC Address Archive (wip).__ I know I said to write down your MAC address before changing and while I still encourage that, the script will also archive all of your MAC address prior to the change in a text file.
-This applies to all of the network interfaces avaliable.
+- __MAC Address Archive.__ I know I said to write down your MAC address before changing and while I still encourage that, the script will also archive all of your MAC address prior to the change in a text file.
+This applies to the specific network interface you are altering.
 So should you forget where you wrote your old address, or if your dog eats it, it will always be stored in a text file in the directory called `archive.txt`.

+- __Enhanced MAC Address Archive.__ Because I'm really nice I enhanced the MAC archive with extra features.
+Should you ever somehow accidentally delete the `achive.txt` file, it'll just a new one for you.
+And why not have time stamped archive entries?
+What if you went to a cafe the other week and you don't remember what address you used?
+Well just look through the archive for the date.